-Once the request for proposals (RFPs) have been distributed, they’ll get most of their information directly from the contenders.
-They gather information online, but often it’s limited to what the vendors control on their websites and social media.
+Once the request for proposals (RFPs) have been distributed, they’ll get most of their information directly from the contenders themselves, which is often limited to what those vendors control on their websites and social media.

 Lack of transparency and other problems

 While this typical approach to indirect spend may work in some cases, the process comes with limitations and obstacles, including:

 - Reliance on word-of-mouth and limited recommendations when there may be more options and better solutions.